 - String cheese: Cheese offers the triple whammy of vitamin D, calcium and casein and becomes conveniently portable when in a stick.

 - Almonds: Grab a handful of almonds to snack on when you want to keep your teeth clean and get some extra calcium.

 Of course, these ideas are only meant as a starting point — once you make some of these snacks and meals, you might get ideas for creations of your own.
 Just remember what foods keep teeth healthy and to avoid excess acids and sugars.

 Regular Dentist Visits as Part of Good Oral Hygiene

 Getting regular cleanings and examinations from a dentist is also an essential part of maintaining dental health.
 At Dental Choice, we strive to keep your teeth as healthy as possible during these visits.
 Request an appointment for our dentistry services online.
-Or, call our Calgary-Airdrie office at 403.265.2527 or our Edmonton location at 780.444.8936.
+Or, call our Calgary offices at 403.265.2527 or our Edmonton location at 780.444.8936.